-Verdant and lush Beacon Hill Park is only two blocks from downtown Victoria and the Inner Harbour on the southern tip of Vancouver Island in British Columbia, Canada.
+Verdant and lush Beacon Hill Park is only two blocks from downtown Victoria and the Inner Harbor on the southern tip of Vancouver Island in British Columbia, Canada.

-We had already spent five glorious days in Vancouver and I have written a number of hubs regarding our experiences there.
+We had already spent five glorious days in Vancouver before moving to the island.

-Average daily summer temperatures in Victoria are between 70 to 75 degrees Fahrenheit.
+The average daily summer temperatures in Victoria are between 70 to 75 degrees Fahrenheit.
 It is similar to a Northern Mediterranean climate.
-We particularly were loving it as it is very hot and humid during normal Houston, Texas summers from where we had come.
+We particularly loved it as it is sweltering and humid during typical Houston, Texas, summers from where we had come.
 So this respite from the heat was being relished by us.

 We found out that Beacon Hill Park became a municipal park in Victoria in the year 1882.
 It consists of over 200 acres and is the largest park on the southern tip of Vancouver Island.

-Much of Beacon Hill Park is landscaped with colorful displays of blooming plants and shrubs, but an even larger part is kept in a more natural state.
+Much of the park landscaping has colorful displays of blooming plants and shrubs, but an even more significant part is in a more natural state.

 There are lovely water views inside the park in addition to the shoreline.
-This is due to Goodacre and Fountain and Arbour lakes which add additional beauty as well as being a draw for many birds to those fresh water aquatic areas.
+Goodacre and Fountain and Arbour lakes add additional beauty as well as being a draw for many birds to those freshwater aquatic areas.
 One can spot many ducks swimming about and waiting for some crumbs to be thrown their way from people in the park.
-Also to be seen are swans, turtles, Canada geese and blue herons among other avian wildlife.
+Also seen are swans, turtles, Canada geese, and blue herons, among other avian wildlife.

-One of the statues I photographed sits on top of a monument dedicated to Robert Burns.
-Here is what was inscribed:
+One of the statues in the park sits on top of a monument dedicated to Robert Burns.
+Inscribed is the following: